-Monitoring Frequency
+Monitoring

-Monitoring Action
+Monitoring

 Agency Responsible for Monitoring

-implementation Timing
+implementation Timing 2 0

-Party Responsible for Implementation And the same of th
+Party Responsible ior implementation

-Mitigation Measures discretionary projects that have significant GHG impacts as
+: ; Mitigation Measures discretionary projects that have significant GHG impacts as

-Establish a goal to achieve 10 percent of non-residential electricity and 5 percent of residential electricity entirely by solar.

-Offer incentives for contractors that use electric equipment when bidding on City contracts.

-Limit non-essential idling of large construction equipment to no more than 3 minutes.
+- discretionary projects that have significant GHG impacts as part of the CEQA process. - Utilize transfer of development rights and other mechanisms, such as an infill mitigation bank, to enhance the viability of development in the Greater Downtown. - Establish a goal for 15 percent of existing development to install solar panels over carports. - Establish a goal to achieve 10 percent of non-residential electricity and 5 percent of residential electricity entirely by solar. - Offer incentives for contractors that use electric equipment when bidding on City contracts. - Limit non-essential idling of large construction equipment to no more than 3 minutes.